 Getting to Shing Mun Reservoir

-Getting to Shing Mun Reservoir is quite easy – you either start from Tsuen Wan or Kwai Fong.
+You can get to Shing Mun Reservoir walk from either Tsuen Wan or Kwai Fong.

 From Tsuen Wan